Otto Lilienthal

-Lilienthal's work led to him developing the concept of the modern wing.
-His flight attempts in 1891 are seen as the beginning of human flight and the "Lilienthal Normalsegelapparat" is considered to be the first airplane in series production, making the Maschinenfabrik Otto Lilienthal in Berlin the first air plane production company in the world.

-Otto Lilienthal is often referred to as either the "father of aviation" or "father of flight".
+Lilienthal's work led to his developing the concept of the modern wing.
+His flight attempts in 1891 are seen as the beginning of human flight and the "Lilienthal Normalsegelapparat" is considered the first airplane in series production, making the Maschinenfabrik Otto Lilienthal in Berlin the first airplane production company in the world.
+He has been referred to as the "father of aviation" and "father of flight".